N4V1CKAS/N4V1CKAS/README.md

 # Hi there 👋

-**Danielius Navickas** | IT Enthusiast from Sweden 🇸🇪
+**Danielius Navickas** | Linux & Technical Support from Sweden 🇸🇪

-Passionate about Linux 🐧, scripting and automation.
+Hands-on experience with Linux servers, scripting and automation.

-Currently looking for a **tech support** role while gaining hands-on experience and continuing to learn and build. 💼
+Currently seeking a **technical support** role while continuing to build and document real-world projects.

 ## 🔧 Tech Stack